What is Gold?

-The weekly price chart shows that gold reached its 10-year high (and all-time high) closing price of $1896.50 USD in September of 2011 and its 10-year low of $1049.41 USD in December of 2015.
-This variation represents an almost 45 per cent change over a relatively short time period.
+The price chart shows that gold reached its all-time high closing price of $2069.48 on 6th August 2020 and a low of $1270.41 on 2nd of May 2019.
+This variation represents an almost 63 per cent change over a relatively short period of time.

 There are multiple ways to invest in gold.
 You can buy physical gold.
 This can be in the form of bullion (bars), jewellery or coins.
 The disadvantages of this method are that you must store the gold and ensure its security, typically by storing it in a bank which costs money.

-You can purchase mutual or exchange traded funds (EFT).
-These funds are linked to the price of gold and the administrator of the fund holds the gold on your behalf.
-They are more accessible than owning gold outright.
-You can also purchase gold certificates which represent a certain percentage ownership of a company involved in gold trading or a certain amount of gold itself.
+You can also purchase mutual or exchange traded funds (EFT).
+These funds are linked to the price of gold and the administrator of the fund holds the gold on your behalf, and are more liquid than owning the physical gold outright.
+You can also purchase gold certificates; which represent a certain percentage ownership of a company involved in gold trading or a certain amount of gold itself.
 You can invest in gold indirectly by purchasing shares in gold mining or royalty and streaming company.
-These companies benefit from increases in price but are subject to the same risks and volatility as other stocks.
+These companies benefit from increases in price and are subject to the same risks and volatility as other stocks.

-Trade tokenised gold with a tight market spread, benefit from maker rebates and competitive taker fees.
+Trade tokenised gold spot price with a tight market spread, and benefit from maker rebates and competitive taker fees.

-Manage your risks and secure your profits with stop loss and take profit orders.
-Save your assets with negative balance protection.
+Manage your risks and secure your profits with stop loss and take profit orders and mitigate any losses with negative balance protection.